Figma Plugin

 [progress] | Progress |

 Prefixed layers are mapped with full confidence.
-Unprefixed layers go through the heuristic detector — text nodes always become Text, frames with text and rounded corners become Buttons, frames with image fills become Images, and so on.
+Unprefixed layers go through automatic detection: text nodes always become Text, frames with text and rounded corners become Buttons, frames with image fills become Images, and so on.

 Design at mobile dimensions